 In champagne and sparkling wine, some of the fermentation happens after the bottle is sealed.
-This traps the carbon dioxide in the bottle and dissolves into the carbonic acid, or effectively fizzy carbonated water, that we are familiar with.
+This traps the carbon dioxide in the bottle and dissolves into the carbonic acid, or effectively fizzy carbonated water, that I am familiar with.

-We are doing the quick and easy method for our cocktail today.
+I am doing the quick and easy method for my cocktail today.
 This drink will take you less than 5 minutes to create.
 This makes it a great option for holiday parties, especially if you want to add a little twist to a standard drink.

-We will be taking cranberries and raspberries and using them for our champagne cocktail.
+I will be taking cranberries and raspberries and using them for my champagne cocktail.
 You can substitute either of these berries out for other ones (such as blackberries) if you prefer.

 One of the reasons that I love this recipe is that you don’t actually have to wait for cranberries to be in stock at your grocery store.
-In our recipe, we actually only use the real cranberries to garnish the drink.
+In my recipe, I actually only use the real cranberries to garnish the drink.
 While this can add to the overall presentation of your cocktail, it is not required.